 Finding a Professional Blogger for Hire

 Let’s start at the beginning.
 It’s important to find the right blogger to tell your story.
 While you can search for a professional blogger to hire via Google, this will bring up a lot of advice on problogging but may not result in many real leads.
 And it’s hard to tell whether you can get bloggers you can trust via Craigslist or other online ads.
-But there is one method that will never fail – and all you have to do is read a few blogs.
-You probably already have some favorite writers and bloggers whose work you look forward to.
-Find the ones who are writing in your niche, say you love their work and approach them to see if they are available.
-(I know this works because that’s how some of my current clients found me!)
-And then you can have the in-depth conversation about what you need.

 Working with a Professional Blogger